Vanguard vs. Charles Schwab: Highlights

 Invest

-Both companies also provide professionally managed accounts with different fees and minimums based on the option selected.
-Only Schwab has physical branch locations where clients can receive in-person help.
+Both firms also offer human-managed accounts with different fees and minimums, depending on the program selected.
+Only Schwab has branch locations for in-person service.

 Winner: Schwab